 When we talk about different research approaches or methodologies, we sometimes refer to summative or formative research.
 It is important to understand what each one refers to and that, depending on the point at which our product or project is at, we should apply one or the other.
 Therefore, I would like to make a brief summary of their main characteristics.

-Broadly speaking, formative research, sometimes called generative research, helps us in the initial ideation, design and prototyping phases.
+Both are evaluative methodologies, which means they help validate previous research findings or the results of design process.
+However, broadly speaking, formative research focuses happens during prototyping phases, is generally qualitative and sheds light on potential prototype problems and improvements.
 With this type of research, we try to gather information in order to make informed decisions and to be able to launch the product while reducing risk.

 Therefore, the time or stage our product is in is the key to understanding the difference between summative and formative.
 Although it is also important to keep in mind that, on many occasions, these two types of research are applied together in a single study.